Health Care Reform – Qualified Health Plans

 misinformation, misrepresentation, or inaction by people or entities providing enrollment help

-your insurance company did not get your information due to a technical issue
+your insurance company did not get your infor due to a technical issue

 system errors related to immigration status